AlbinEldhose/tt08-verilog-arithmetic_logic_unit/docs/info.md

 ## How to test

-when the 2 inputs are A=111 and B=100 with sel=00 output will be sum of two inputs result=001011
+when the 2 inputs are A=111 and B=100 with sel=00 output will be sum of two inputs result=001011.
+Similiarly when sel=01 subtraction, sel=10 multiplication, sel=11 division

 ## External hardware

-nothing
+The project was tested using an Intel/Altera FPGA (EP2C20F484C7).